rudolfolah/hackathon-chainlinkfall2022/README.md

 - `frontend`: React web app that interacts with the contract
 - `riskoracle`: data gathering and processing Chainlink oracle using IPFS

+After deploying the contracts to Polygon testnet, you can [get LINK tokens from the testnet faucet](https://faucets.chain.link/).

 ## Team
 - Rudolf
 - Natalja